Slynova-Org/flydrive/README.md

   - This driver is compatible with DigitalOcean Spaces and Scaleway Object Storage.
 - `'gcs'`: Google Cloud Storage
   - You need to install the `@google-cloud/storage` package to be able to use this driver.
+- `'azureBlob'`: Azure Block Blob Storage
+  - You need to install the `@azure/storage-blob` package to be able to use this driver.

 ---